wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors       September 2014

-   modified those records or had the domain pointed to their own rogue authoritative servers.
-In addition, personnel should make a reasonable attempt to contact a domain for which a Negative Trust Anchor may be used, and preferably prior to implementing it.
+   reasonable attempt to contact a domain for which a Negative Trust Anchor may be used, and preferably prior to implementing it.